elastic/cloud-on-k8s/docs/quickstart.md

 ### Using persistent storage

-The sample cluster you have just deployed uses an [emptyDir volume](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir), which may not qualify for production workloads.
+The quickstart cluster you have just deployed uses an [emptyDir volume](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir), which may not qualify for production workloads.

 You can request a PersistentVolumeClaim in the cluster specification, to target any PersistentVolume class available in your Kubernetes cluster: